 Calcified fibroids usually occur after menopause.
 The calcification occurs at the end of the fibroid’s lifecycle, so it can take years for the fibroid to degenerate and harden.
 As such, calcified fibroids are uncommon in younger women.
 However, it is possible to have a calcified tumor during your child-bearing years if the fibroid started developing when you were young.

-If you have a calcified fibroid in your uterus that’s causing symptoms or puts you at risk for serious complications, your doctor will likely recommend fibroid treatment.
+If you are suffering from calcified fibroids in the uterus that are causing symptoms or putting you at risk for serious complications, your doctor will likely recommend fibroid treatment.

 Get the Care You Need for Fibroids

-If you have fibroid symptoms and are wondering if you could have a calcified fibroid, schedule a consultation with a fibroid specialist at USA Fibroid Centers.
-Our doctors can diagnose and treat your fibroids in our state-of-the-art facilities, enabling you to get the care you need in a comfortable environment. e specialize in treating fibroids using UFE, offering women seeking an alternative to surgery a solution for alleviating fibroid symptoms
+For individuals experiencing fibroid symptoms and concerned about the possibility of a calcified uterine fibroid, it is recommended to schedule a consultation with a fibroid specialist at USA Fibroid Centers.
+Our doctors can diagnose and treat your fibroids in our state-of-the-art facilities, enabling you to get the care you need in a comfortable environment.
+We specialize in fibroid treatment using UFE, offering women seeking an alternative to surgery a solution for alleviating fibroid symptoms.

-With over 40 locations across the country, finding a fibroid center near you is convenient.
+With over 40 locations nationwide, finding a fibroid center near you is convenient.
 Start your journey toward fibroid relief today.

 Connect With Fibroid Specialists Near You